Tools for Selecting a College and Comparing Costs

 Have you heard of the Department of Education's (ED) College Affordability and Transparency Center's College Scorecard?
 The College Scorecard is a very user friendly way to search for a college that is a good fit for you, just search the college name of choice and press enter.
 The system will populate the scorecard with typical attendance costs, graduation rate, loan default rate, amount borrowed for undergraduate study, and employment options upon graduation.
 Your search can also be customized based on selected options, such as college location, type of college, and areas of interest.

 Cost of an education

 The ED Finanical Aid Shopping Sheet is a standardized form that participating institutions will use to assist prospective students and their families better understand the costs of attending an institution before making the final decision on where to enroll.
-To learn more about the Financial Aid Shopping Sheet and see a list of institutions that have adopted the shopping sheet, click here.

 The Financial Aid Comparison Shopper worksheet was created to help students make college comparisons tailored to their individual circumstances.
 The Web site allows prospective students to enter the names of three schools and receive detailed financial information on each one.
 The site also provides the first-year sticker price for each school as well as the average grants and scholarships packages and the total borrowing per year based on these figures.
 Once the prospective student enters additional financial aid award information or personal contributions, the program calculates the student's projected financial burden, along with an estimate of any possible monthly student loan payments once the student has graduated.